 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Leroy P. in England, United Kingdom:
+Today’s workflow comes from reader Peter S. in Hollis, NH:

 How do you use AI?
 Tell us here.